 - avoid working across worksites unless an approved risk management plan is in place – for example rapid antigen testing

 - avoid contact with vulnerable people outside of your workplace or family, where possible

 - avoid non-essential activities where possible – for example where there are lots of people, inside, in close contact

 - avoid shared spaces and maintain physical distance.

-If you have recovered from COVID-19, you will not be considered a close contact for 28 days after your release from isolation.
+People who have recovered from COVID-19 will not be considered a close contact for 28 days after testing positive.